 Alfred Hitchcock originally planned to do his cameo as the body floating in the river.
 A dummy was even constructed to do the shot.
 The plans were changed and a female body, a victim of the Necktie Murderer, was used instead.
 Hitchcock instead became one of the members of the crowd who are listening to the speaker on the river bank.
 The dummy of Hitchcock was used in the typically humorous trailer hosted by Hitchock himself.

-The bags of pork scratchings displayed in the bar owned by Felix Forsythe (Bernard Cribbins) show the prices in dual currency (1/- or 5p).
+The bags of pork scratchings displayed in Covent Garden pub The Globe, owned by Felix Forsythe (Bernard Cribbins), show the prices in dual currency (1/- or 5p).
 The same is true on various price lists seen in the market.
-While the UK had introduced decimal currency in February 1971, both the new and old currencies were used until around 1973 hence in some places, you would have found dual currency in use and on display.
+While the UK had introduced decimal currency in February 1971, both the new and old currencies were used until around 1973; hence in some places, you would have found dual currency in use and on display.

-One of the awful meals prepared for Chief Inspector Oxford by his wife -- cailles aux raisins (quail with grapes) -- is what both Andre and Wally order at the beginning of the film My Dinner With Andre.
+One of the awful meals prepared for Chief Inspector Oxford by his wife - cailles aux raisins (quail with grapes) - is what both Andre and Wally order at the beginning of the film My Dinner with Andre (1981).

 Rather than repeat the rape scenes that have already been seen when Rusk raped and strangled Mrs Blaney, Rusk simply says "You're my kind of woman" as he takes Babs into his flat - the same phrase that he had used before he raped Mrs Blaney.
 This is then followed by the famous "Goodbye to Babs" tracking shot from the door of Rusk's flat out into the street.
 The audience is left to imagine what is taking place.